odriverobotics/ODrive/docs/commands.md

 The ODrive can run without encoder/hall feedback, but there is a minimum speed, usually around a few hunderd RPM.
 However the units of this mode is different from when using an encoder.
 Velocities are not measured in counts/s, instead it is electrical rad/s.
 This also applies to the gains.
 For example, `vel_gain` is in units of `A / (rad/s)` instead of `A / (count/s)`.

 To give an example, suppose you have a motor with 7 pole pairs, and you want to spin it at 3000 RPM.
-Then you would set the `vel_setpoint` to `3000 * 2*pi/60 * 7 = 2199 rad/s electrical`.
+Then you would set the `input_vel` to `3000 * 2*pi/60 * 7 = 2199 rad/s electrical`.

 Below are some suggested starting parameters that you can use.
 Note that you _must_ set the `pm_flux_linkage` correctly for sensorless mode to work.